GoToolSharing/passfinder-documentation/docs/company/mask.md

 # Mask

-The `--mask` flag is used to add a mask to a password.
+The `--mask` and `-m` flag is used to add a mask to a password.
 The mask works like the john tool with :

 * `%w` -> word
 * `%s` -> symbols